mountain view with flower

 The Reality of Mom Burnout

-All of us go through hard mom days.
+All of us go through hard mom days, and I think being new moms makes us very prone to burn out.
 I have been through several seasons of overwhelm, where I feel like I could snap at any moment.
-Hard is not always bad, but sometimes to be a good mom I need the moments to let out tension.
-I also need to remember that in the times when I just can’t do “self care” Jesus has the answer.
+Hard is not always bad, but sometimes to be a good mom I need the moments to let out tension and take care of my own needs and mental health.
+It’s like they say on airplanes, putting on your own oxygen mask before helping others.
+I also need to remember that in the times when I just can’t do “self-care” Jesus has the answer.

 Here are some simple ideas of things you can do to take care of yourself in order to better care for yours.
 Certainly there are more ways, but these are just some that I use the most.